What to do if you smell gas

 What should you do if you smell gas?

 If you have children, remove them from the affected area and don’t return until the situation has improved.

 Natural gas can be turned off at the meter by following the instructions and turning the tap.
 If it’s an LPG cylinder, make sure it is safe to approach, and turn off the supply.

 Under no circumstances should you attempt to find the source of the leak with a naked flame.

-Don’t forget, it’s important that anyone you get in to fix the leak is appropriately qualified, insured, experienced and licensed.
-You can be sure of all of those things with Ruttley Plumbing, so to tend to all of your general and emergency plumbing needs, give us a call on (02) 9199 2011.
+It’s important that anyone you get in to fix the leak is appropriately qualified and licensed.
+You can be sure of all of those things with Ruttley Plumbing, give us a call on (02) 9199 2011.